 Telling people about your situation can get you help and support with caring if you need it.

-You wont be taken into care
+You will not be taken into care

 We respect your privacy

 You have a right to privacy.
-Well always ask your permission before we speak to anyone else about your situation.
+We'll always ask your permission before we speak to anyone else about your situation.
 Everyone who works with children and young people is bound by this rule.

-We would only talk about you to someone else without your permission if we feel that youre in danger, and even then we would try to get in touch with you first.
+We would only talk about you to someone else without your permission if we feel that you're in danger, and even then we would try to get in touch with you first.

 We can help you if people treat you differently